yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 The cost basis setting is important and very relevant to this extension.
 This is because if you move transactions from investment account A to B, and A uses LOT control and B uses average cost (for example), then the extn needs to know how to handle the underlying (hidden) LOT matching data.
-In this scenario, should you keep the LOT matching data and copy it across, or dump the matching data as average cost control in the target account does not actually require it?
+In this scenario, you need to determine if you should keep the LOT matching data and copy it across, or dump the matching data as average cost control in the target account does not actually require it?
 The processing options allow you to decide on the approach you want to take.

 Similarly, if you are moving a subset of transactions containing LOT matching data, you need to ensure that you move matched sets and that you do not separate Sells from the matched Buy transactions.
 This extension will detect and warn